pnborchert/CoLAP/README.md

 ### Benchmark

 To reproduce our benchmark results, download the datasets listed below and save them in the `datasets` directory.
-The XNLI dataset is also available from the Hugging Face datasets library.
+By default, the XNLI dataset is downloaded from the Hugging Face datasets library.

 | Datasets | Links |
 |---------|------|